ethyl2/nuxt-experiment/README.md

 - highlighting search results with the Jabberwocky
 - madlibs with a sequential input
 - page about using local storage
+- thimble game, using local storage and sequential input

 Deployed at https://nuxt-experiments.herokuapp.com/